banding/CW_typewriter/README.md

  I wanted to make the code “open source”.
 Since it’s a simple little program I hope others would add to it, or use it as a guide and thereby allow it to grow.
 I also wanted it to work on the 3 commonly used operating systems, PC, MAC and Linux.
 Python plays on all these systems and it seemed like a good choice.

 The game can be downloaded with rest of the files.
 Its in a zip package called "Python_CW_game.zip".
 Unzip the game to its own folder so that the game and text files are all together.
-The game as a python3 sketch, with a few starter text files for practice.
+The game is a python3 sketch, with a few starter text files (letters, numbers and words) for practice.